This post may contain affiliate links. You pay the same and I get a small commission. /em>

 Shared reading is a teaching method that requires the teacher to read aloud a book (typically above the student’s reading level) multiple times.
 The students must be able to clearly see the text.
 We can use big books, show books under a document camera, write stories on chart paper, or display stories on an interactive whiteboard.
 Use any method that works for you – just make sure the text is clearly accessible to students.

-During the first read-through the teacher reads alone, while students are focusing on comprehending and enjoying the story.
-During this phase we want to pull students in – get them excited about the reading experience.
-We want them to predict what might happen next, ask questions, be curious, comprehend.
+During the first read-through, the teacher reads alone, while students are focusing on comprehending and enjoying the story.
+During this phase, we want to pull students in – get them excited about the reading experience.
+We want them to predict what might happen next, ask questions, be curious, and comprehend.

-The best part…shared reading is chalk-full of benefits.
+The best part…shared reading is chock-full of benefits.

 Here are 4 REMARKABLE benefits to shared reading!